Dash-Industry-Forum/CPIX/Contributing.md

 It is written in the [Bikeshed](https://github.com/tabatkins/bikeshed) format, which is a mixture of [Markdown](http://commonmark.org/help/) and HTML.

+XML Schema files are in the repository root directory.

 Diagrams are created as [PlantUML](http://plantuml.com/) text documents that are compiled into PNG images for publishing.
 You can find the diagram definitions in the */Diagrams/* directory.